Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How Does a Kentucky Resale Certificate Work?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier.
 The sales tax will still be paid, but instead of the retailer paying the state sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For example, when a pet store purchases dog toys from their supplier to sell in the store, the pet store owner won’t typically have to pay sales tax to their supplier.
 When a customer (or end-user) purchases the dog toy, the retailer will charge sales tax to the customer based on the full price of the toy.
 The retailer will collect the sales tax from all their transactions and periodically (typically at the end of the month) send the sales tax to the Kentucky Department of Revenue.

-Be sure to note that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+Be sure to note that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 Steps to Fill Out the Kentucky Resale Certificate (Form 51A105)